 A candidate who appears pursuant to an "equal opportunities" request may use the time as he or she sees fit, and is not required to discuss his or her candidacy.
 This is an application of the no-censorship provision.
-However, an advertisement which does not involve a candidate's campaign, e.g., is for the candidate's car dealership, may still be a "use," but will not qualify for lowest unit charge treatment.
-An opponent requesting "equal opportunities" as a result of a commercial advertisement featuring a candidate is entitled to lowest unit charge treatment if the spot runs within the LUC window.
+However, an advertisement which does not involve a candidate's campaign, e.g., is for the candidate's car dealership but in which the candidate appears, would still be a "use," and an opponent requesting "equal opportunities" as a result of a commercial advertisement featuring a candidate is entitled to lowest unit charge treatment if the spot runs within the LUC window.